 Many students feel a sense of anxiety about making decisions after high school because they think that anything they decide will be for the rest of their lives.
 This really isn’t the case.
 While you don’t want to float around and change your mind on a daily or weekly basis, it is helpful to remember that decisions you make today don’t have to be permanent.

 Life after high school is about finding what you like and what you don’t.
 You may choose one type of work and then find you don’t enjoy it and want to look for something different.
 You may choose to move to a different city and then find it isn’t the right fit for you.
 But you can always change your mind and set new goals or choose a different career path.
 And if that isn’t right you can change it again.
 Keep in mind that the rest of your life does not need to depend on your decision today.

 YOU GOT THIS

-Reflect back on all of the things you thought were going to be impossible in high school: your first ROCK project, making new friends, that honors math class, getting a job, taking two APs in junior year, making varsity, learning to drive, earning a role in the Nutcracker, playing Morticia in the Addams Family, finding the perfect outfit for prom, getting into Leadership or Peer Resource…and the list goes on.
+Reflect back on all of the things you thought were going to be impossible in high school: your first ROCK project, making new friends, that honors math class, getting a job, taking two APs in junior year, making varsity, learning to drive, earning a role in the Nutcracker, getting into Leadership or Peer Resource…and the list goes on.
 All of those things and more were indeed possible.
 Rest assured that there are many challenges and much joy ahead.
 You will make new friends, learn how to wash laundry in the middle of the night, join new clubs, meet new professors, write research papers, and navigate airport security all on your own.
 Venture forth with a sense of certainty in your ability to start designing your ONE GREAT LIFE!
 Keep me posted on the circuitous path of adventure, as I am hopeful it will be grand.